Prof. Dr. Thomas Stodulka

 2016 Behind the Scenes: Reflective Accounts on Ethnolab, with Thajib, Ferdiansyah and Dinkelaker, Samia.

-Documentaries and Visuals
+Documentaries and Multimedia

 2017.
 Decision for a reasonable distance (with Emanuel Mathias and Franz von Bodelschwingh): visual art installation and documentary on fieldwork in ethnography and primatography (exhibited at different museums and galleries around Europe)